E-Commerce

 Security features

-Sometimes when you visit a website, you have the ability to store your credit card information or set-up a recurring payment (i.e. for utilities).
-In this instance the merchant has your card-on-file and can make your next shopping experience more efficient by not requiring you to re-enter all your information.
+Sometimes when you visit a website, you have the ability to store your credit card information or set up a recurring payment (i.e., for utilities).
+In this instance, the merchant has your card-on-file and can make your next shopping experience more efficient by not requiring you to re-enter all your information.
 Credit card information is not stored in a readable format.
 It is always encrypted and passed through the merchant processing system.
+Over the past couple of years, stored information is often tokenized as well, which comes with opportunities and challenges for merchants with online spending.

 Trending in Online Fraud

-If the US follows the same trends as the UK did following the transition to EMV chip cards – which only help mitigate counterfeit in-store, or card-present, fraud – online fraud is expected to continue to grow by a staggering amount, with some experts estimating as high as 300%, according to Internet Retailer, referencing a report by Aite Group.
+If the United States follows the same trends as the United Kingdom did following the transition to EMV chip cards – which only help mitigate counterfeit in-store, or card-present, fraud – online fraud is expected to continue to grow by a staggering amount, with some experts estimating as high as 300 percent, according to Internet Retailer, referencing a report by Aite Group.

 Trending in Digital Fraud